 Overall, mood boards can serve many purposes, starting with organizing the inspiration around a project.
 They can be a valuable resource throughout the design project to help keep the style and aesthetic consistent with your goals and expectations as a client.
 Mood boards are also an excellent way to refine a project’s style before diving into the actual design process.
 They’re a much lower time investment than mockups and concepts and can convey a lot about the final design's look and feel.
 Mood boards are also an excellent way to convey design ideas without using technical (and often subjective) terminology.
 When a designer says “minimalist” or “Art Deco” or “grunge,” a lot of clients would not know what that means or may have a different idea in their head of that aesthetic than the designer might.
-So by showing a mood board that illustrates these terms, my goal is that my clients will immediately understand and can express whether an aesthetic resonates with them or not.
-So essentially, I create a mood board to ensure I am at least in the correct ballpark of the feeling that we will be aiming to convey throughout the design process before sending you concepts and more.
+So by showing a mood board that illustrates these terms, our goal is that our clients will immediately understand and can express whether an aesthetic resonates with them or not.
+So essentially, we create a mood board to ensure we are at least in the correct ballpark of the feeling that we will be aiming to convey throughout the design process before sending you concepts and more.

 Overall, spending a bit of time on the mood board phase can result in a project that runs more smoothly.
 There are no real “rules” that dictate what a mood board must include or what it must look like.
 This gives designers creative freedom during this phase before a project's pragmatism begins to give some inevitable constraint to the design.